Gesee-y/Cruise.jl/docs/1-index.md

-# Cruise engine v0.1.0: A powerful Julia Game Engine.
+# Cruise Engine v0.1.0 – A Powerful Game Engine in Julia

-Welcome to the official documentation of the Cruise game Engine.
+Welcome to the official documentation for **Cruise**, a modular, high-performance game engine built with Julia.
-This will get you throught all the basic features of the engine and let you do as many thing as you want.
-You can check the examples to see how these principle are actually applied in a game.

-You can start your learning here : [Hello Cruise!!]()
+This guide will walk you through the core concepts and essential features of the engine.
+Whether you're developing a small prototype or a complex game system, Cruise gives you fine control over every subsystem, thanks to its composable architecture.

+You’ll also find practical examples showing how to apply each concept in a real game context.

+### 📘 Start Here

+* [Hello Cruise!!](#) — Your first Cruise application in a few lines.
+* [BasicApp](#) — Learn how Cruise structures an application.
+* [Vectors](#) — Handle 2D/3D vectors with Cruise math utilities.
+* [Creating a Window](#) — Create and manage game windows.
+* [Inputs](#) — Handle user inputs (keyboard, mouse, etc.).
+* [Basic Drawings](#) — Render basic shapes and sprites.

+---